 La Gola is a small wetland, wildlife reserve, education centre and spectacular birding site in Port de Pollensa, with Blackwinged Stilt, Cattle Egret, Mallard and various species of Heron.

-S'Albufera Natural Park is Mallorca's most important birding site, with 1,708 hectares of marshes and dunes, over 200 species of birds, and rare migrants like Montagu's Harriers and Eleonora Falcons.
+S'Albufera Natural Park is our most important birding site, with 1,708 hectares of marshes and dunes, over 200 species of birds, and rare migrants like Montagu's Harriers and Eleonora Falcons.

 S'Albufereta in Port de Pollensa, is a nature reserve with fresh and salt water, scrublands and pines, and the nesting area for Eleonora's Falcon, Osprey, Yellow Wagtail and the Purple Gallinule.